Virginia Board of Counseling

 A: Yes, a minimum of two hours shall be in courses that emphasize the ethics, standards of practice or laws governing behavioral science professions in Virginia.

-Q: If I am newly licensed during the do I still have to obtain the full 20 hours of continued competency?
+Q: If I am newly licensed do I still have to obtain the full 20 hours of continued competency?

 Q: What if I become ill or incapacitated and unable to complete my continuing competency requirements prior to renewal?